ooaklee/ghatd/docs/adr/adr015-harden-go-toolchain-and-dependencies.md

 Some dependencies have important provenance or migration considerations:

 - `github.com/ooaklee/http-cache` was pinned to a forked pseudo-version because the upstream module had not yet accepted the skip-cache controls GHATD needs.
 The upstream maintainer later accepted the behaviour and [reimplemented it in `github.com/victorspringer/http-cache`](https://github.com/victorspringer/http-cache/pull/21#issuecomment-4499679232), preserving the response-writer path while adding tests for skipping storage by response header and skipping lookup and storage by URI path regex.
-- `go.mongodb.org/mongo-driver` v1 is deprecated by MongoDB in favour of `go.mongodb.org/mongo-driver/v2`.
-GHATD imports the v1 driver across many repository packages, while the updated `github.com/xakep666/mongo-migrate` package now uses v2.
-A full repository-wide MongoDB v2 migration is larger than this hardening pass.
+- `go.mongodb.org/mongo-driver` v1 was deprecated by MongoDB in favour of `go.mongodb.org/mongo-driver/v2`.
+GHATD subsequently migrated its repository packages and MongoDB migrator to v2.

 ## Decision